Electric rates for other services

 PUD charges for electric energy are adjusted as follows:

 The Net Metering Program billing adjustment only reduces the number of kWh consumed for purposes of calculating the energy charge.
-A customer participating in the Net Metering Program is subject to all other charges, rates, terms and conditions, including any base charges, demand charges, and minimum charges, of the PUD rate schedule under which the customer receives service.
 The net metering of electricity shall not reduce the customer’s bill to less than the sum of other charges.

 The PUD shall purchase power from an eligible facility at a rate equal to the energy component of the retail rate at which the PUD provides electrical service to the facility.
 Energy component means the annual average cost in cents per kWh of electricity excluding any Washington State revenue taxes.

 Such rate may be modified by Commission resolution, subject to the criteria set forth in the PUD’s Cogeneration and Small Power Production Service Policy, and FERC rules adopted pursuant to PURPA, Section 210.

 Click here for information about customer-owned generation for facilities that generate more than 100 kW.

 > PUD retail electric vehicle charging (Schedule 83) summary